 Results of the IP survey were correlated with surface soil and rock chip samples, and geological mapping, to develop a 2,000 metre diamond drilling program.
 The drilling program began in early March 2012 and was completed on May 15, 2012 with nearly 2,300 metres completed.
-Processing of the drill core and laboratory assay work is ongoing.
+Processing of the drill core and laboratory assay work was completed, and the detailed results are available on the Company's website as well as on SEDAR.

-Agnico-Eagle Mines Ltd. (AEM), through one of its subsidiaries, has also commenced diamond-core drilling on the former Colibri gold project, now known as "Pitaya".
+Agnico-Eagle Mines Ltd. (AEM), through one of its subsidiaries, has also continued its diamond-core drilling program on the former Colibri gold project, now known as "Pitaya".
 This work is being completed pursuant to the Earn-In and Shareholders Agreement completed with AEM on May 27, 2011.
+As of May 31, 2012, AEM has incurred US\$1,030,250 in exploration and related costs on this project.